State-sponsored terrorism: Russia and the Soviet Union

+Russia (1990 onwards)

 Alexander J. Motyl, professor of political science at Rutgers University argues that Russia's direct and indirect involvement in the violence in eastern Ukraine qualifies as a state-sponsored terrorism, and that those involved qualify as "terrorist groups."
 Russia's behaviour towards its neighbours was alleged by Dalia Grybauskaitė, the President of Lithuania to be evidence of state terrorism.
 Grybauskaitė stated that "Russia demonstrates the qualities of a terrorist state."